-Jean-Marc Lasgouttes has been reviewer for the ANR program "Véhicules pour les transports terrestres", for applied mathematics journals (Stochastic Processes and applications, European Journal of Operational Research) and the IEEE ITSC'08 conference.
+Jean-Marc Lasgouttes has been reviewer for applied mathematics journals QUESTA and European Journal of Operational Research.
 He organizes the semi-regular seminar "Probabilité, Optimisation, Contrôle", which takes place in Rocquencourt, in collaboration with the Max-Plus project-team.

 Fawzi Nashashibi is a scientific advisor at the Ecole Nationale d'Ingénieurs de Brest (ENIB).
 He is a peer reviewer for many national and international journals and conferences.
 This year, he is member of the Program Committee of the ICRA'09 international conference on advanced robotics.
-He is also an expert-reviewer in the domains of "intelligent transportation systems" and "virtual and mixed reality" for the french ANR and

-PREDIT institutions in charge of selecting and financing french competitive projects.
+He is also an expert-reviewer in the domains of "intelligent transportation systems" and "virtual and mixed reality" for the french ANR and PREDIT institutions in charge of selecting and financing french competitive projects.
 He is member of the FUDOLO Group steering the research activities in the field of vehicle real-time 3D localization on roads.